goodtocode/entities/README.md

-# GoodToCode Service Stack
+# GoodToCode Stack

+GoodToCode Stack is a Microservice/Serverless centric collection of common Domain Entities that you often include in software applications.
+These Entities, like Person and Location, can be assembled and used in your business apps and APIs.
+The goal of the GoodToCode Stack is to quick-start custom software applications by providing easy-to-extend Domain Entities and the APIs/Azure Functions that exposes these entities.

-DDD, onion-architecture, vertical slice, CQRS stack in .NET Core and .NET Framework, with the following technologies:
+GoodToCode Stack is based on DDD, onion-architecture, vertical slice and CQRS in .NET Core and EF Core code-first.

-## Presentation: Azure Functions, ASP.NET Web API, ASP.NET MVC samples
+##Namespaces
+### GoodToCode.Chronology
+Includes all Domain Models for any chronological entity such as: Schedules (Schedule entity) and Hours of Operations (TimeRecurring entity)
+### GoodToCode.Locality
+Includes all Domain Models for any locale-centric entity such as: Locations (Location entity) and LatLongs (LatLong entity)
+### GoodToCode.Subjects
+Includes all Domain Models for any subject entity such as: People (Person entity) and Businesses (Business entity)

+### GoodToCode.Occurrences
+Includes all Domain Models for any occurnce of one or more Chronology + Locality + Subject entities such as: Events (Event entity) and Appointments (Appointment entity)

+### GoodToCode.Shared
+Shared kernel on which all projects depend.
+Primary aspect is GoodToCode.Stack.Abstractions, which allows external applications to code to abstractions of the stack.

+##Projects
+### GoodToCode.Presentation.Api: ASP.NET Web API endpoints exposing that vertical's Application Service
+### GoodToCode.Presentation.Functions: Azure Functions HTTP endpoints exposing that vertical's Application Service
-## Domain Services: CQRS Commands and Queries
+### GoodToCode.Application.Services: CQRS Commands and Queries that call aggregate roots.
-## Domain Models: Core aggregate roots and domain objects
+### GoodToCode.Domain.Models: Domain aggregate roots and domain objects
-## Infrastructure Persistence: EF Core, code first
-## Infrastructure Database: Monolith database, to be decoupled into vertical slices
+### GoodToCode.Infrastructure.Persistence: EF Core code first persistence layer for SQL Server, CosmosDb, Azure Storage Tables and PosgreSQL

+Disclaimer: This work is under development mostly for internal projects, and is still highly volatile.
+Watch for any Releases, which will include tested and hardened versions.